iterative/dvc.org/static/docs/get-started/configuration.md

 as .dvc)

 * `.dvc/config` - This is a configuration file.
-  The config file can be edited with a command: `dvc config NAME VALUE`.
+  The config file can be edited by hand or with a special command: `dvc config`.
-* `.dvc/cache` - the cache directory will contain your data files (the data directories of DVC repositories will only contain hardlinks to the data files in the global cache).
+* `.dvc/cache` - the cache directory will contain your data files (the data directories of DVC repositories will only contain links to the data files in the cache).
   **Note:** DVC includes the cache directory to `.gitignore` file during the initialization.
-And no data files (with actual content) will ever be pushed to Git repository, only dvc-files are needed to reproduce them.
+And no data files (with actual content) will ever be pushed to Git repository, only dvc-files that are needed to reproduce them.
-* `.dvc/state` - this file is created for optimization.
-The file contains data files checksum, timestamps, inodes, etc.
+* `.dvc/state` - this file is used for optimization.
+The file contains data files checksums with respective timestamps and inodes to avoid unnecessary checksum computations.

 ## Cloud Data Storages